-- The COVID-19 global pandemic and its uncertain duration; - The short- and longer-term impact of the United Kingdom leaving the European Union, particularly where terms of withdrawal have not been sufficiently agreed to ensure a smooth transition; - External political and economic threats to the continuing attractiveness of the University to the diverse global academic elite, whether as applicant students or as faculty; - The impact of climate change generally including the College's need to undertake major and expensive decarbonisation work, and to minimise reputational risk through appropriate policies and actions in this area of sustained activism; - Increasing societal concerns regarding student mental health and well-being, particularly where matters of race, gender or other discrimination are a factor, and where the College must ensure that its pastoral functions adapt and remain effective; - Economic factors which might adversely affect the College's sources of income, particularly endowment income, donations, fees and rents; - The escalating costs of providing buildings and accommodation which are of suitable quality and in the best locations to meet the needs of students.
+- The ongoing COVID-19 global pandemic and any resurgence of it; - The medium- and longer-term impact of the United Kingdom leaving the European Union, particularly where Brexit has affected research funding arrangements and student enrolments; - Economic factors which might adversely affect the College's ability to provide its services to members, particularly the availability and cost of labour and supplies, and its sources of income, particularly endowment income, donations, fees and rents; - External political and economic threats to the continuing attractiveness of the University to the diverse global academic elite, whether as applicant students or as faculty; - The impact of climate change generally including the College's need to undertake major and expensive decarbonisation work, - Increasing societal concerns regarding student mental health and well-being where the College must ensure that its pastoral functions adapt and remain effective; - The need to minimise reputational risk through high standards and appropriate policies in areas in which the College might be the focus of activism or media attention; - The escalating costs of providing and maintaining buildings and accommodation which are of suitable quality and in the best locations to meet the needs of students.

 The College reviews risks generally at an institutional level and at an operational level.
 Major risks to which the College is or may be exposed from time to time are reviewed regularly by all College committees within their terms of reference, and reported to College Council and Governing Body.
 A risk register is maintained to monitor, mitigate or remove major risks as they are identified.
 Operational risks are reviewed at a departmental level and appropriate procedures put in place to monitor and control such risks.
-In relation to the associated specific risks the College has in place two working groups, for COVID-19 (comprising Bursar, Dean, Head of Domestic Operations, and Head Porter) and Brexit (comprising the Master, Bursar, Dean, DCSA President and Head of Domestic Operations).
-These groups continue to meet frequently and report to College Council.
-These groups act as a conduit for advice and support emanating centrally in the collegiate University and consider the measures required in College and the communications required to keep College members and staff duly informed.
+In relation to the associated specific risks the College maintains in place its COVID-19 working group (comprising Bursar, Dean, Second Bursar, and Head Porter) and this group has met twice weekly during the year and reports regularly to College Council.
+The group act as a conduit for advice and support emanating centrally in the collegiate University and consider the measures required in College and the communications required to keep College members and staff duly informed.